KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 DjangoCon US took place in Chicago, Illinois from September 8-12.
 It was a stellar experience.

-In Ferris Bueller's Day Off, one of my favorite movies, after a day of adventures across Chicago, Cameron famously tells Ferris that [he doesn't think he's seen anything good](https://youtu.be/o0iVd8b5QyA?si=wxTvTEL98johebOB).
+Throughout the experience, I couldn't help but think of the 1986 movie Ferris Bueller's Day Off, widely considered to be a "love letter to Chicago" by director John Hughes and one of my favorite movies.
+After a day of adventures across Chicago, Cameron famously tells Ferris that [he doesn't think he has seen anything good](https://youtu.be/o0iVd8b5QyA?si=wxTvTEL98johebOB).
 I am happy to report that I saw everything good!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>